Robertovbj/morimens_planner/README.md

 ## Contributing

-While code contributions are currently not being accepted, we welcome data contributions for higher-level character progression (beyond level 30).
-This includes:
+While code contributions are currently not being accepted, we welcome data contributions for characters and their weekly material requirements.

-- Skill upgrade requirements
-- Exalt requirements
-- Edify requirements
-- Material costs

 You can submit game data through:
 - Email: roberto.rvbj@gmail.com